 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (stretchr/testify for Go), lists specific capabilities across multiple packages, and provides explicit trigger conditions.
-It uses third person voice appropriately and includes both common and advanced feature terms that users would naturally reference.
+This is an excellent skill description that clearly identifies its domain (stretchr/testify for Go), lists specific capabilities across multiple packages, and provides explicit trigger conditions.
+It uses third person voice appropriately and includes both high-level and granular trigger terms that a Go developer would naturally use.

 | Dimension | Reasoning | Score |